spencer18001/ml_zoomcamp_project_2024_midterm/README.md

 ## `Dockerfile`
 This Dockerfile sets up a containerized environment for the win rate prediction service.
-- Builds a container that runs the prediction service using Flask.
+- Builds a container that runs the prediction service using **Flask**.
 - Exposes the service on port 9696 for API requests.

 ```bash